 With its rich history and maritime culture, we may romanticize the Mid-Atlantic as a vast blue frontier.
 The reality is that our ocean is surprisingly busy and has become increasingly crowded.
 Major ports of New York-New Jersey, Philadelphia, Wilmington, Baltimore, and Norfolk serve as critical nodes in the national and global transportation systems, handling over nine million containers and 233 million tons of cargo in 2011.

 Our Mid-Atlantic Seascape remains a highly productive and diverse marine system, but must also support shipping and ports, sport and commercial fishing, recreation and tourism, offshore sand mining, and a nascent offshore wind industry.
 It makes for a complex tapestry with sometimes competing priorities and needs.
 Our ocean’s management is divided among twenty-three different federal agencies attempting to enforce more than 140 often contradictory federal laws.

-The Nature Conservancy has the opportunity address these complex challenges, and to transform ocean management so that it balances the needs of people and nature – and to ensure that nature continues to provide the bounty we all need.
-We collaborate with decision-makers and ocean stakeholders, providing them with the sound, science-based data needed to develop the practical, solution-based ocean management strategies that will meet economic, societal, and conservation goals.
+The Nature Conservancy has the opportunity address these complex challenges, to transform ocean management so that it balances the needs of people and nature – and helping to ensure that nature continues to provide the bounty we all need.
+We partner with decision-makers and ocean stakeholders, providing them with the sound, science-based data needed to develop the practical, solution-based ocean management strategies that will meet economic, societal, and conservation goals.